krisives/proxysocket/README.md

-# SOCKS5
+# ProxySocket

-A module for connecting and listening on SOCKS5 proxies.
+A Node.js module for connecting to a SOCKS5 proxy.
 This is mainly a rewrite of `socks5-client` as that module was not working for me in more recent versions of NodeJS (in particular `node-webkit`